 Who is this for?

-System owners in European countries enrolled in a Dynamic Rate Plan which are based on the Wholesale Market trends provided by ENTSO-E.
+System owners in European countries enrolled in a Dynamic Rate Plan are based on the day-ahead wholesale electricity market pricing provided by ENTSO-E and EPEX.

 test - negative rate v2